-Budgeted cost: £98500
+Budgeted cost: £104500

 Activity Evidence that supports this approach Challenge number(s) addressed Numeracy Strategy: implement and embed a whole school numeracy teaching and intervention strategy to address the gaps which exist on entry EEF Toolkit: Teaching Assistant Interventions (+4 months) 'Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
 Often interventions are based on a clearly specified approach which teaching assistants have been trained to deliver'; our numeracy interventions will be delivered by a specialist HLTA.
 'Short sessions of around 30 minutes or so, several times a week are most effective' so the intervention timetable will be based on this model.
 The intervention curriculum links to the Maths curriculum, supporting preteaching, including vocabulary, so links to the evidence on the positive impact of oral language interventions.
-2 & 3 Reading intervention programmes at both KS3 and KS4: • Phonics CPD (Ruth Miskin) and Read, Write, Inc Fresh Start resources • Fluency • HLTA Literacy EEF Toolkit: Teaching Assistant Interventions (+4 months); Reading Comprehension Strategies (+6 months) As above, but with literacy specialist STA.
+2 & 3 Reading intervention programmes at both KS3 and KS4.
+EEF Toolkit: Teaching Assistant Interventions (+4 months); Reading Comprehension Strategies (+6 months) As above, but with literacy specialist STA.
 Intervention is based on regular, short, 1:1 reading sessions or small group interventions based on the Reciprocal Reading model, which is underpinned by metacognition.
 Our evaluation of 1:1 and Reciprocal Reading interventions showed that students' standardised literacy scores increased by twice as much as those who had no intervention.
-2 & 3 Establish Caldew Achievement Zone as high quality, bespoke provision Inclusion Coordinator Learning Mentor TA (funded by SEND) 14 hours of teaching Curriculum (ASDAN short courses) EEF Toolkit: Metacognition and Self-Regulation (+7 months) Dedicated provision tailored to students' individual needs.
-EEF Toolkit: Small Group Tuition (+4 months) 'Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
+2 & 3 Dedicate a Learning Mentor to coordinate interventions around engagement and achievement for disadvantaged students-including metacognition interventions.
+EEF Toolkit: Metacognition and Self-Regulation (+7 months) Dedicated role allows interventions tailored to students' individual needs.
+It is our intention that this support will be in the classroom to avoid the pitfalls of intervention leading to further gaps in learning.
+1 & 4 Provide academic intervention through the School-Led Tutoring Programme to raise achievement EEF Toolkit: Small Group Tuition (+4 months) 'Small group tuition approaches can support pupils to make effective progress by providing intensive, targeted academic support to those identified as having low prior attainment or at risk of falling behind.
 The approach allows the teacher to focus on the needs of a small number of learners and provide teaching that is closely matched to pupil understanding.
-Small group tuition offers an opportunity for greater levels of interaction and feedback compared to whole class 1 & 4 teaching which can support pupils to overcome basers to learning and increase their access to the curulum.'
-Small group tuition EEF (educationendowmentfoldation.org.uk) ric- --- ------
+Small group tuition offers an opportunity for greater levels of 2 & 3 interaction and feedback compared to whole class teaching which can support pupils to overcome barriers to learning and increase their access to the curriculum.'

+Small group tuition | EEF (educationendowmentfoundation.org.uk)